trilogy-group/social-toolkit-site/website/docs/reference/api.md

 {
     "context": "Optional context for generation",
+    "generate_multiple": false,            // Optional: Whether to generate multiple outputs, or a single output (default: false).
+Note that this only works with TEXT workers.
     "source_ids": ["src-123", "src-456"],  // Optional: Array of source IDs to include in generation context "use_source_context": true             // Optional: Whether to use source analysis (default: true) "metadata": {                          // Optional: Metadata about the generation; can be used to store additional information.